makeabilitylab/physcomp/arduino/potentiometers.md

 Let's build a prototype in [Tinkercad Circuits](https://www.tinkercad.com/) before building a physical prototype.
 Tinkercad makes it easy to rapidly prototype, build, and simulate circuits in a software environment.
 And, for those that do not have access to electronic tools, Tinkercad also provides a simple multimeter and oscilloscope—so we can test and measure our circuits too!

-In Tinkercad, you could make your dimmer with or without a breadboard.
+In Tinkercad, you could make your dimmer with or without a breadboard (both are shown in the figure below).
 Let's prototype something we would actually make in real life, so go with the breadboarded version:

 ![Wiring diagram of an LED-based circuit with a potentiometer for fading.
 9V battery used for power](assets/images/Potentiometer_LEDCircuits_9VBatteryPowerSource_Tinkercad.png)
 You can access these Tinkercad circuits [here](https://www.tinkercad.com/things/f4mL9xm0C7z) (no breadboard) and [here](https://www.tinkercad.com/things/2CTd0LQTHRk) (with breadboard).